shalithasuranga/blog/_posts/2018-03-13-adding-oop-chain-methods-in-javascript.md

 Here the setter methods are called seperately.
 Thus if we have more setter like methods, eventually we will end up with more lines `car.set..`, `car.set..` etc.

-Now we will modifiy our `Car` class by adding chain trick.
+Now we will modifiy our `Car` class by adding chaining trick.

 ```Javascript
 class Car {